Steveorevo/guacamole-telemirror/README.md

 An extension for [Apache Guacamole](https://guacamole.apache.org) that renders the desktop as a mirror image for teleprompters.

 ## Usage
-You can invoke mirroring by either appending ?mirror=true to the URL or by naming your specific connection entry with `_mirror` in the title.
+You can invoke mirroring by either appending ?mirror=true to the URL or by naming your specific connection entry with `_mirror` at the end of the title.

 The Telemirror plugin will poll the display every 5 seconds for the value and if mirror=true (or the title ends with _mirror), then the display will be flipped.